firefyd/Porfolio-Website/README.md

 Fixing issue where css works locally but not on github pages.

-Added tracking with cloudflare web analytics, may later expand with google web analytics 4.
+Added tracking with cloudflare web analytics, may later expand with google web analytics 4 or placing references to it on the website itself.

+Updated header with mobile width burger menu and WCAG compliance.